-To explore its roots leads to more rabbit holes than we can quantify simply because the women in history that have fought for equality, rights, and visibility would look to present day flabbergasted and baffled that we are still in the very same fight.
+To explore its roots leads to more rabbit holes than we can quantify simply because the women in history that have fought for equality, rights and visibility would look to the present day flabbergasted and baffled that we are still in the very same fight.

 So while we’d love to share the countless stories of feminism and its influence over so many aspects of everyday life, that would take an entire lifetime.
 That’s why we’re focusing on a few artists whose work is an act of feminism, asking the viewer to look deeper beneath the surface and ask if art can indeed be an outlet to further the dialogue.